-Office of Foreign Assets Control has reportedly licensed a California firm (Censorship Research Center) to export anti-filtering software to Iran.
-90 Under Secretary of State Sherman testified on October 14, 2011, that some of the democracy promotion funding has been to train Iranians in the use of technologies that undermine regime Internet censorship efforts.
+U.S. actions have focused on preventing the Iranian government's suppression of electronic communication.
+Legislation and Executive Orders issued to promote Internet freedom and prevent the regime from monitoring the Internet is discussed in detail in CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.
+Under Secretary of State Wendy Sherman testified on October 14, 2011, that some of the democracy promotion funding for Iran has been to train Iranians in the use of technologies that undermine regime Internet censorship efforts.